• Feb 23, 2025 • Read in ~7 mins

 What to say to a narcissist to shut them down?

-A narcissist usually responds well to explicit instructions.
-Tell them clearly you’ve broken up with them and ask them politely not to contact you again.
+If you want to shut down a narcissist, don’t keep them guessing.
+They usually respond well to explicit instructions.
+So tell them clearly you’ve broken up with them and ask them politely not to contact you again.

-A crystal-clear way is to say:
+A crystal-clear way is to tell them:

 A creative way to respond to a narcissist to shut them down comes from Eric Barker, author of Plays Well with Others: The Surprising Science Behind Why Everything You Know About Relationships Is (Mostly) Wrong: